littletof/prettyBenching/README.md

 You can fully customise the generated `markdown`.
 Add text, use predefined, or custom columns or group your benchmarks and define these per group.

-**⚠TODO** Here you can seen an example that showcases every option.
+Here you can seen an example that showcases every option: [pr_benchmark_output.md](https://github.com/littletof/prettyBenching/blob/master/docs/prettyBenchmarkDown/pr_benchmark_output.md)

+It was generated with: [pr_benchmark_output.ts](https://github.com/littletof/prettyBenching/blob/master/docs/prettyBenchmarkDown/pr_benchmark_output.ts)

 #### Extra texts